Estimating Ground Reaction Forces from Inertial Sensors: Methods

 where $y_i\in \mathbb{R}^{1\times p}$ are the GRF signals associated with the IMU signals $x_i$ in the training set, for $i=1,\dots,n$. \end{enumerate}

-For each prediction task, we select the number of neighbors $k$ and the number of consecutive steps $S$ in a sequence using a validation set.
-While $k$ has a minor effect on prediction accuracy (additional neighbors after $k=10$ have lower weights and provide minor improvements, as illustrated in \cref{fig:rmse_vs_k}), $S$ can have an important effect for some prediction tasks, as illustrated in \cref{fig:accuracy_vs_steps}.
+For each estimation task, we select the number of neighbors $k$ and the number of consecutive steps $S$ in a sequence using a validation set.
+While $k$ has a minor effect on estimation error (additional neighbors after $k=10$ have lower weights and provide minor improvements, as illustrated in \cref{fig:rmse_vs_k}), $S$ can have an important effect for some estimation tasks, as illustrated in \cref{fig:accuracy_vs_steps}.